Back to all articlesai implementation

 The most common governance failure is not reckless autonomy.
 It is fake oversight.

-A 90-day enterprise AI governance rollout
+A 90-day rollout

-Days 1-30: Inventory the decision map
+Days 1-30: Build the decision inventory

 • Break each workflow into decision classes